 The more work your company does to improve and optimize its B2B digital marketing, the better quality your leads will become.
 And, with more quality leads, you will see a positive change to your profits.

 Metrics are a key piece of B2B digital marketing best practices.
 Unless you can accurately analyze and assess your strategies, you cannot tell if they are working well.
 With metrics, you can continually optimize your marketing to get the best results.

 Most social media sites have built-in metrics for business accounts.
 You can see who is clicking on what content, and whether they move to your website or otherwise take action toward a sale.
 You can also keep an eye on reviews and messages on these platforms, to ensure that your company is maintaining a good reputation.

 It is also important to look at your website metrics.
 Make sure the content is showing up on search engine results pages under your chosen keywords.
-And, keep up with changing trends in the industry so you can adjust your keywords and your content marketing as needed.
+And, keep up with changing trends in the industry, so you can adjust your keywords and your content marketing as needed.
 Simple tools like Google Analytics can show you if visitors are leaving quickly (the bounce rate), to give you an idea of where you need to intervene.

-Sometimes, the best way to put B2B content marketing best practices into place is with a bit of help.
+Occasionally, the best way to put B2B content marketing best practices into place is with a bit of help.
 We are digital marketing experts, and we are happy to help you make the most of your web presence.
 You can rely on David Taylor Digital for all aspects of web design and strategy development.
 From search engine optimization to creating content and communication strategies, we will elevate your B2B marketing to capture more lead and generate more sales.